Multimodality as Supervision:

 The goal of test-space training is to learn a specialized vision model for a given space.
 In this analysis, we attempt to measure this specialization using cross house evaluations.
 Specifically, we ask the question, do we really need access to the test space itself, or we can substitute it with a similar space?
 Note that with similar space, we mean a space that is similar in terms of the layout and furniture appearance, but not necessarily the same.

 We consider 3 spaces.
 We pre-train a model in each space, and evaluate it in all 3 space.
-As can be seen in the figure below, performance is highest along the diagonal—where pre-training and evaluation occur within the same space—showing the value of test-space specialization.
+As can be seen in the figure below, performance is highest along the diagonal, where pre-training and evaluation occur within the same space, showing the value of pre-training data from the test-space.

 II.
 Specialization-Generalization Tradeoff